droe-lang/droe-lang.github.io/src/guide/loops.md

   url: /guide/modules/
 ---

 Loops allow you to repeat operations over collections or perform repetitive tasks efficiently.
-Roelang provides intuitive `for each` loops that work naturally with collections.
+Roe provides intuitive `for each` loops that work naturally with collections.

 ## For-Each Loop Syntax